ssagroup2/SSA_SmartDeviceSimulation/README.md

   | `RETAIN_PROBABILITY` | number          | Number between 0 and 1 for the probability of the previous data being retained and sent again                                   | yes                       |
   | `DATA`               | array\<Objects> | Specification of the data that will form the JSON to be sent in the topic                                                       | yes                       |

-- The key **DATA** inside TOPICS has a array of objects where each one has the format:
+- The key **DATA** inside TOPICS has an array of objects where each one has the format:

   ```json
   {